KaushalVasava/QRScanner/README.md

 # QRScanner
 It is QR code app, It is implemented using Jetpack compose.
+I used Android CompoundBarcodeView inside composable, and new media picker for pick qr code from device and coil library to show qr code.

 Features:
 - Scan QR code live